How to Install Arduino on Debian Linux

-To install the Arduino IDE on Debian 12 or 11 Linux you have two primary methods: using the default Debian repository or installing via Flatpak from Flathub for the latest build.
-This guide will walk you through both installation methods to ensure you have the latest version of the Arduino IDE on your system.
+To install the Arduino IDE on Debian Linux, you have three primary methods: using the default Debian repository for the legacy version, installing via Flatpak for the latest stable build, or using the AppImage for a manual installation.
+Throughout this guide, we will walk you through all three installation methods to ensure you have the version of the Arduino IDE that best suits your needs.

-One of the preliminary steps before installing new software on any Linux system, including Debian, is to refresh the package lists for upgrades or new package installations.
-This measure ensures that all existing packages are up-to-date, bolstering your system’s security and stability.
+Before installing new software, it is essential to refresh the package lists for upgrades or new package installations.
+Consequently, this ensures that all existing packages are up-to-date, bolstering your system’s security and stability.

 sudo apt update

-Subsequently, if any of your system’s packages require upgrades, they can be accomplished through the following command:
+Next, if any of your system’s packages require upgrades, run the following command:

 sudo apt upgrade